Nutrition Courses – Common Questions

 Beck Health & Nutrition courses are not a part of the Nationally Recognised Training System.
 It is worth noting that no qualifications less than a degree program in nutrition are recognised as professional training in nutrition in Australia.

-Selected short courses offered by Beck Health & Nutrition offer national accreditation for professional development both from Fitness Australia, The Australian Traditional Medicine Society and the International Institute of Complementary Therapies.
+Selected short courses offered by Beck Health & Nutrition offer national accreditation for professional development from Fitness Australia, The Australian Traditional Medicine Society and the International Institute of Complementary Therapies.
 If you are looking to study nutrition at a career path level it is important to note that professional accreditation and regulation of nutrition professionals in Australia is increasingly reliant upon industry bodies such as the Nutrition Society of Australia and the Dietitians Association of Australia.
 This industry regulation generally requires university level study and does not directly recognise nutrition courses under the Nationally Recognised Training (vocational training) system without additional university study.
 Registration and accreditation of nutrition professionals is a very complex area which is constantly changing and evolving.
 If you have particular questions or concerns regarding this matter please feel free to contact us.

 Are the certificates awarded from Beck Health & Nutrition the same level as a Certificate II, III or IV in Nutrition?